nasa/cumulus/docs/deployment/config_descriptions.md

 and 10 seconds.

 ## es
 Configuration for the Amazon Elasticsearch Service (ES) instance.
+Optional.
+Set `es: null` to disable ElasticSearch.
-You can update `es` properties and add additional ES alarms.
+If desired, you can update `es` properties and add additional ES alarms.
 For example:

 ```yaml
     es: